jacobobryant/biff/docs/api/com.biffweb.graph.md

 Resolvers that are defined with `:batch true` receive their input and return their output as a vector of maps instead of a single map.
 You must ensure that the output vector has the same order as the input vector.

+### Validation

+When `*assert*` is true, biff.graph will pass the resolver output to `com.biffweb.core/validate`.
+Thus if you register your application's schema with `com.biffweb.core/register`, biff.graph will enforce that schema.

 ## Schema